mit-pdos/sigmaos/cpython3.11/Doc/library/asyncio-task.rst

    If no *context* is provided, the Task copies the current context and later runs its coroutine in the copied context.

-   An optional keyword-only *eager_start* argument allows eagerly starting the execution of the :class:`asyncio.Task` at task creation time.
-   If set to ``True`` and the event loop is running, the task will start executing the coroutine immediately, until the first time the coroutine blocks.
-If the coroutine returns or raises without blocking, the task will be finished eagerly and will skip scheduling to the event loop.

    .. versionchanged:: 3.7
       Added support for the :mod:`contextvars` module.